ashishraste/CarND-BehavioralCloning/writeup.md

 * Adam optimizer is used to optimize the cost function, leaving us to just tune the number of epochs.

 * The model is trained over 3 epochs.
-For each epoch, images are supplied to the network in batches of size 32.

 * During the training phase, a prediction accuracy of ~ 99.987 % over the validation set is obtained.